AbhishekBillar/Excel-Sales-Analysis/README.md

 - [x] Basic DAX usage in Excel for calculated columns.
 - [x] Familiarity with Excel functions like VLOOKUP and XLOOKUP.
 - [x] Structured understanding of sales and finance reporting.

 ## Soft Skills:
 - [x] Understanding of Sales & Finance report objectives.
+- [x] Creating user-friendly and structured reports.
+- [x] Attention to detail in report design.
+- [x] Organized approach to report creation and analysis.

+## Soft Skills:
+- [x] Understanding of Sales & Finance report objectives.